Boulder, Montana: Economy

 About 300 people are employed in Boulder at the Montana Developmental Center, a state institution for people with developmental disabilities.
 Another 100 or so people work for Alternative Youth Adventures (Youth Dynamics, Inc.), which provides residential services for troubled youth.
 In addition, Riverside Corrections, a state-run detention center for juvenile females, employs about 30 people.

 Boulder and vicinity are home to commercial "health mines" for which it is claimed by testimonial that exposure to radon gas mitigates auto-immune diseases such as arthritis.
 Though contributing to the economy of the area by attracting tourists, the practice is controversial because of the "well-documented ill effects of high-dose radiation on the body."

 Arts and culture

 Boulder Community Library is the center of a library system serving about 10,000 people in Jefferson County, Montana.
 In 2005, it had about 39,000 books and serial volumes in its collection, 85 subscriptions, 3,200 videos, 1,500 audio materials, and 21 Internet terminals.

 Boulder has three buildings on the National Register of Historic Places.
 The Jefferson County Courthouse, on Centennial Avenue, was added in 1980.
 The Montana Deaf and Dumb Asylum, also known as the Old Administration Building, off Montana Highway 69 (formerly Montana Secondary Highway 281) near Boulder, was added in 1985.
 The Boulder Hot Springs Hotel, southeast of Boulder on Montana Highway 69, was added in 1979.

-Two weekly newspapers, The Boulder Monitor and The Jefferson County Courier are published in Boulder.
-A low-power radio station, KEME, 106.3 FM, owned by Jefferson County Disaster and Emergency Services, broadcasts from Boulder.
-A licensed FM radio translator, K296AN, owned by the Boulder TV Association, also broadcasts from Boulder.

 Boulder's Elkhorn Treatment Center, which operates under the Montana Department of Corrections, is known for its work with women battling methamphetamine addiction.